 - Open the “after document success” task DELETE_SOP_DISTRIBUTIONS task and fix the SQL connection to point to your SQL instance and login information.
 The SQL script itself will use the correct destination company database using the GlobalCompanyID built-in variable so it does not have to be specified in the SQL connection itself.

-The map and source file for SmartConnect 2014 to 2018 can can be downloaded here.
+The map and source file for SmartConnect 2014 to 2018 can be downloaded here.

-The map and source file for SmartConnect 21 and above can can be downloaded here.
+The map and source file for SmartConnect 21 and above can be downloaded here.